websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/upgrading-elasticsearch/backing-up-elasticsearch.md

     path.repo: [ "/path/to/elasticsearch_local_backup" ]
     ```

    to the `elasticsearch.yml` for [all master and data nodes](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/snapshots-register-repository.html#snapshots-filesystem-repository) in the Elasticsearch cluster.
+If you're upgrading Elasticsearch, make sure the path to the snapshot repository is the same in the pre-upgrade and post-upgrade Elasticsearch configurations.

 1. Restart all Elasticsearch nodes.